caelum/vraptor4/README.md

 More detailed prerequisites and dependencies can be found [here](http://www.vraptor.org/en/docs/dependencies-and-prerequisites/).

 ## Documentation
-[More detailed documentation](http://www.vraptor.org/en/docs/one-minute-guide/) and [Javadoc](http://www.vraptor.org/javadoc/) are also available at [VRaptor's website](http://www.vraptor.org/en/).

-Looking for more?
-Take a look at our [articles and presentations' page](http://www.vraptor.org/en/docs/articles-and-presentations).
+[More detailed documentation](http://www.vraptor.org/en/docs/one-minute-guide/) and [Javadoc](http://www.vraptor.org/javadoc/) are available at [VRaptor's website](http://www.vraptor.org/en/).
+You also might be interested in our [articles and presentations' page](http://www.vraptor.org/en/docs/articles-and-presentations).

 ## Building in your machine

-If you want to build VRaptor, execute:
+You can build VRaptor by running:

 	mvn package

-VRaptor uses Maven as build tool.
-So you can easily import it into your favorite IDE.
-In Eclipse you can import as "Maven project".
+VRaptor uses Maven as build tool, so you can easily import it into your favorite IDE.

 ## Contribute to VRaptor

-Do you want to contribute with code, documentation or bug report?

-You can find guidelines to contribute to VRaptor [here](http://www.vraptor.org/en/docs/how-to-contribute/ "Contribute").
+Do you want to contribute with code, documentation or reporting a bug?
+You can find our guideline [here](http://www.vraptor.org/en/docs/how-to-contribute/ "Contribute").